Travelling by bus

 Travelling to bus stops

-It is recommended by the Scottish Government when travelling to a bus stop and whilst standing at a bus stop you maintain a two-metre distance from other people.
+It is recommended by the Scottish Government when travelling to a bus stop and whilst standing at a bus stop you maintain a one-metre distance from other people.
 This excludes members of the same household.

 If you feel the bus is busy it is recommended you wait for the next bus.